vmware-archive/dispatch/docs/_specs/language-support/language-support.md

 A **user** registers an existing docker image as a *base image* in Dispatch:

-    $ dispatch create base-image js dispatchframework/nodejs-base:0.0.2
+    $ dispatch create base-image js-base dispatchframework/nodejs-base:0.0.7

-Here, `dispatchframework/nodejs-base:0.0.2` is registered as the *base image* named `js`.
+Here, `dispatchframework/nodejs-base:0.0.7` is registered as the *base image* named `js-base`.

 ## Create an *Image*

 A **user** creates an *image* to be used for their functions, including any needed system packages and library dependencies:

-    $ dispatch create image js-deps js --runtime-deps ./package.json
+    $ dispatch create image js-deps js-base --runtime-deps ./package.json

-Here, the *image* named `js-deps` is created from the *base image* `js` adding dependencies from the manifest file `./package.json`.
+Here, the *image* named `js-deps` is created from the *base image* `js-base` adding dependencies from the manifest file `./package.json`.

 In order to create the *image*, **Dispatch image manager** does the following: